dicrtarasov/yii2-widgets/src/doc/redactor/README.md

         'redactor' => 'yii\redactor\RedactorModule',
     ],
 ```
-or if you want to change the upload directory.
+Or if you want to change the upload directory to path/to/upload/folder default value `@webroot/uploads`
-to path/to/uploadfolder
-default value `@webroot/uploads`

 ```
     'modules' => [